-- In accordance with the Keeping Children Safe in Education Act Sept 2023, staff are reminded that it is an offence for a person aged 18 or over, such as a teacher, to have a sexual relationship with a child under 18 where that person is in a position of trust in respect of that child. - Staff members are expected to conduct themselves respectfully towards pupils, parents and colleagues at all times and to be mindful of use of appropriate language at all times. - In lessons such as music, drama, games a child's consent should be sought before any touching or adjusting of movements or positions. - Changing arrangements for activities or intimate care within the EYFS: Staff should avoid being alone with a child when assisting to change or dress.
-Two members of staff should be present where possible. - One-to-one tuition must take place only in rooms with windows and quick and easy access to other staff members. - Comforting children is appropriate for our age group but must be done with awareness of intimate contact and ensure that comforting of a child does not compromise either the child or member of staff. - If any restraint is necessary to safeguard a child, it must be done with the minimal amount of force. - Corporal punishment is prohibited and will not be tolerated at Annemount School.
-By definition, corporal punishment is a form of physical punishment that involves the deliberate infliction of pain in order to punish a person convicted of a crime or as retribution for a perceived offence, including physical chastisement such as spanking, paddling, or caning of minors. - Humiliation in any form will not be tolerated. - All procedures relating to changing of children and one-to-one tuition are clearly outlined in the school's Safeguarding Policy, which all staff are expected to adhere to. - As outlined in Keeping Children Safe in Education Act September 2023, staff members are prohibited from having electronic communication with children at any time.
-No personal email addresses or personal phone numbers should be exchanged with pupils. - The school recognises that staff will actively use Facebook, Twitter, and other such social networking sites, blogging and messaging services.
-Staff must not post material (including text or images) which damages the reputation of the school or which may cause concern about their suitability to work with children.
-Staff must recognise that it is not appropriate to discuss issues relating to children or colleagues via these networks. - The relationship the staff team has with parents and families of pupils is and must remain strictly professional.
+ANNEMOUNT TEACHERS AND ASSISTANTS HANDBOOK Staff-Pupil Relationships and Contact In accordance with the Keeping Children Safe in Education Act Sepi 2024, staff are reminded that it is an offence for a person aged 18 or over, such as a teacher, to have a sexual relationship with a child under 18 where that person is in a position of trust in respect of that child.
+Staff members are expected to conduct themselves respectfully towards pupils, parents and colleagues at all times and to be mindfu of use of appropriate language at all times.
+In lessons such as music, drama, games a child's consent should be sought before any touching or adjusting of movements or positions.
+Changing arrangements for activities or intimate care within the EYFS Staff should avoid being alone with a child when assisting to change or dress.
+Two members of staff should be present where possible.
+One-to-one tuition must take place only in rooms with windows and quick and easy access to other staff members.
+Comforting children is appropriate for our age group but must be done with awareness of intimate contact and ensure that comforting of a child does not compromise either the child or member of staff.
+If any restraint is necessary to safeguard a child, it must be done with the minimal amount of force.
+Corporal punishment is prohibited and will not be tolerated at Annemount School.
+By definition, corporal punishment is a form of physical punishment that involves the deliberate infliction of pain ir order to punish a person convicted of a crime or as retribution for a perceived offence, including physical chastisement such as spanking paddling, or caning of minors.
+Humiliation in any form will not be tolerated.
+All procedures relating to changing of children and one-to-one tuition are clearly outlined in the school's Safeguarding Policy, which all staff are expected to adhere to.
+As outlined in Keeping Children Safe in Education Act September 2024 staff members are prohibited from having electronic communication with children at any time.
+No personal email addresses or persona phone numbers should be exchanged with pupils.
+The school recognises that staff will actively use Facebook, Twitter, and other such social networking sites, blogging and messaging services Staff must not post material (including text or images) which damages the reputation of the school or which may cause concern about their suitability to work with children.
+Staff must recognise that it is no appropriate to discuss issues relating to children or colleagues via these networks.
+The relationship the staff team has with parents and families of pupils

+The relationship the staff team has with parents and families of pupils is and must remain strictly professional.
 It is appropriate therefore for social media accounts held by staff to be private.
 It is not appropriate to "friend" parents or comment or send emojis to parent social media accounts, even if their accounts are public.
 It is important that this is understood and that there is no blurring of the boundaries or risk that your reputation or the reputation of the school could be compromised.